AjourMedia/TestAjourEditor/README.md

 **Limitations:**
 Can only change bold/italic/underline within the selected paragraph.
 Save as Html is not yet operational.
-Drag and drop is not yet implemented.
+Drag and drop is not implemented yet.
-Create header file to load your custom paragraph styles and textstyles from private harddisk.
+Create header file to load your custom paragraph styles and text styles from your available storage.
-Create header file to load your clients custom paragraph styles and textstyles from a rest server.
+Create header file to load customer's custom paragraph styles and text styles from a rest server.
+In addition to your local email client, define your own email channels using SMTP.
+Print your documents to the installed printer.

 ![Printscreen](reporter_iPad.png)